phrafsanjani/phrafsanjani.github.io/resources.md

 I have always been an avid reader and a book lover.
 When I was younger, I primarily enjoyed fiction.
 But nowadays, I cannot just read any book or any story.
 I have become too picky, and I only opt for the very good stories when it comes to fiction!
-Aside from that, most of my reading consists of non-fiction and textbooks, including books and papers related to my research and other interests as I discussed in [About Me](/) section.
+Beyond that, my reading diet is varied, encompassing non-fiction and academic texts as well.

 I created my first Goodreads account when I was in my early teens, but I removed it and then created another account before removing it again!